Pretty-Good-Freedom-Tech/grapevine-modular-structure/APIs/calculationInterpretationAPI.md

 ## Request

-The `request` is an object with two properties: `universalInterpretationProtocolID` and `parameters`, each of which is a string.
+The `request` is an object with three properties: `source`, `universalInterpretationProtocolID` and `parameters`, each of which is a string.

 The request must validate against the `nostr interpretation engine request json schema`:

 ```
 {
-  required: [ "universalInterpretationProtocolID", "parameters" ],
+  required: [ "source", "universalInterpretationProtocolID", "parameters" ],
   properties: {
+    source: {
+      type: string,
+      enum: [ " nostr" ]
+    },
     universalInterpretationProtocolID: {
       type: string
     },